aunovis/secure_sum/README.md

 ### Program Call

-To run the analyses and apply the metrics, pass the metrics file as the first and the target(s) as the second, third, etc. argument(s):
+To run the analyses and apply the metric, pass the metric file as the first and the target(s) as the second, third, etc. argument(s):
 ```
-secure_sum <path/to/metrics/file> <target> <additional-targts...>
+secure_sum <path/to/metric/file> <target> <additional-targts...>
 ```
 The targets do not necessarily have to be from the same ecosystem.

 For example, to run Secure Sum against a single repository, run:
 ```
-secure_sum example_metrics.toml https://github.com/aunovis/secure_sum
+secure_sum example_metric.toml https://github.com/aunovis/secure_sum
 ```
 The URL of the target has to start with `https://` or `http://`, otherwise Secure Sum will look for a local file.

 To run Secure Sum against the Rust ecosystem, target the Cargo.toml file:
 ```
-secure_sum example_metrics.toml Cargo.toml
+secure_sum example_metric.toml Cargo.toml
 ```
 It will then collect all first level dependencies and analyse them.

-If a check containing the required metrics has been run for a repository within the last week, Secure Sum will use the locally stored results.
+If a check containing the required metric has been run for a repository within the last week, Secure Sum will use the locally stored results.
 To overwrite this behavioiur and enforce a complete re-evaluation, you can use the `--rerun` flag.
 ```
-secure_sum example_metrics.toml https://github.com/aunovis/secure_sum --rerun
+secure_sum example_metric.toml https://github.com/aunovis/secure_sum --rerun
 ```

 ### Supported Ecosystems